Join millions of Canadians who have already trusted Loans Canada

 However, surplus income payments are required if your surplus income payment is more than $200.
 Moreover, if it is, your bankruptcy (and the associated payments) will be extended for another year (9 months to 21 months).
 This basically means that those who make a lot of money will generally have to pay more for their bankruptcy than those who are barely scraping by.

 For example, if you’re a family of 3 with an income of $4,000, you’ll be making $567 more than the income limit of $3,433.
-Your surplus income payment is would be $283.5.
+Your surplus income payment would be $283.5.
 Since your surplus income payment is more than $200, you’ll have to make these payments for 21 months instead of the base contribution for 9 months.

-Assets You Lose
+Third Cost To File For Bankruptcy: Assets You Lose

-Alternatives to Bankruptcy
+Alternatives To Bankruptcy

-As we mentioned briefly in the introduction of this article, there are many different options for debt relief in Canada, so don’t just assume you have to declare bankruptcy.
+There are many different options for debt relief in Canada, so don’t just assume you have to declare bankruptcy.
 Some common alternatives to consider are:

 • Consumer proposal – A consumer proposal is a legally binding agreement between you and your creditors to arrange for a partial repayment of your debts.
 Unlike a bankruptcy, your assets aren’t at risk and the effect on your credit score is not as large.